gorbulus/gorbulus/README.md

 I currently live in Jacksonville, Florida. 🌴

-I'm passionate about guitars, data, Python, and my dogs. 🎸
+I'm passionate about guitars, data, Python, and my dogs - Jazzy and Piper. 🎸

 I like to build things with Python, R, SQL/NoSQL, Django, and C#/.Net. 🤖